tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 Let's attempt to answer these questions for our Elixir solution.

 Earlier, we hinted at how we may determine the number of verse variants - through our use of pattern matching.
-In both `beverage` and `do_something` we match on `0` and `1`, and then everything else is captured in `number`.
+In both `beverage/1` and `do_something/1`, we match on `0` and `1`, and then everything else is captured in `number`.
 This may be an indication that we have three verse variants.

-Continuing on with pattern matching as our guide, we can try to determine which verses are most similar and dissimilar.
+Continuing with pattern matching as our guide, we can try to determine which verses are most similar and dissimilar.
 Because we have special matching for `0` and `1`, we could say the final and penultimate verses are the most different (they have their own special cases) and everything else is similar.
-The difference come from how we reference the beverage (if we look at `beverage/1`, we can see pluralization is at play) and what we do in the second line of the verse (usually this involves taking our beverage down, sometimes we ask for more).
+The differences come from how we reference the beverage (if we look at `beverage/1`, we can see pluralization is at play) and what we do in the second line of the verse (usually this involves taking our beverage down, sometimes we ask for more).

 To understand how we determine which verse to sing next, we turn to the entry point, `song/0`, and its usage of `verse/1`.
 Looking at `verse/1` the current `number` is how we determine the verse to sing.
 In `song/0` we iterate through the verses start with the high number and ending with the low number.
 This means the next verse will be `number - 1`.

-Through pattern matching, we have surfaced variation on our code paths, while allowing each individual function to only focus on its own case.
+Through pattern matching, we have surfaced variations in our code paths, while still allowing each function to only focus on its particular case.

 ### A caveat